15 Funny French Phrases That'll Make You Giggle

 The French language has some pretty hilarious words and phrases.
-In this week’s guest post, our friend Lily from French Possum lists 15 funny French phrases that natives commonly use in conversation…
+Here are 15 funny French phrases that natives commonly use in conversation.

 15 Funny French Phrases That’ll Make You Giggle